EventSaucePHP/EventSauce/docs/docs/message-outbox/index.md

 tolerance of a system.
 Unfortunately, there is also a downside to it.

 When the aggregate root gets persisted, the recorded events are stored in a database.
-After that, the events are sent to the queue.
+After that, the events are sent to a queue.
 These are two separate network interactions, which means one of them may fail.
 To ensure persisting and dispatching events succeeds or fails as one operation, a message outbox can be used.